The Difficult Skincare Lessons I Learned When I Turned 30

 A colleague recently joked that adult acne is the worst gift she received for her 30th birthday this year.
 I understood, and in a strange way, I thought she was lucky: I have 19 years of scars and marks to show for mine.
 Lately, something else has recently turned up to the party: fine lines and wrinkles.
 You don’t need me to tell you that skin texture is a completely normal part of ageing.
 (Anything that reminds me of the good times had belly-laughing with friends or screaming my heart out at concerts deserves more respect.)
 So why does it feel jarring to see breakouts and fine lines together — and is this normal?

-Around 95% of people aged 11 to 30 are affected by acne to some extent, reports the NHS, but age 30 is by no means the cut off point.
+Around 85% of people aged 12 to 24 (and 64% of people aged between 20 and 29) are affected by acne to some extent, reports the Royal Australian College of General Practitioners, but age 29 is by no means the cut-off point.
 In fact, it doesn’t exist.
 “Female adult acne can persist well beyond the teenage years,” says Dr Anjali Mahto, consultant dermatologist and founder of dermatology clinic Self London.
 It’s all thanks to various hormonal changes like perimenopause and menopause, among other things like your period and taking the contraceptive pill.
 Adult acne can even carry on well into your 40s and 50s, adds Dr Mahto.

 AdvertisementADVERTISEMENT